-These curry quinoa fritters make a great starter dish, or take to work lunch.
+These curry quinoa fritters make a great starter dish or take to work lunch.
 The hint of curry and fresh herbs goes perfectly with the carrot and quinoa in the fritters.
-In this recipe I also teach you how to make low FODMAP aioli using garlic infused oil.
-This recipes makes 4 fritters per serve.
+In this low FODMAP recipe, I also teach you how to make low FODMAP aioli using garlic infused oil.
+This recipe makes 4 fritters per serve.
 These fritters are simple to make, which means you can easily prep another dish while waiting for the fritters to cook.

 Garlic infused oil is found in the oil section of your local supermarket.
 It should be clear with no floating bits of garlic.
 You can also make garlic infused oil at home by frying garlic cloves in cooking oil, until they are golden and fragrant (then remove the garlic before you continue cooking your meal).
 This is a low FODMAP way to capture the garlic flavour as the fructans can't leach into the oil.

 Quinoa is pronounced KEE-noh-ah and can be found in the bulk bins or with the rice in most supermarkets.

 Check the mild curry powder does not include onion or garlic powder.

 Buy a gluten free plain flour or gluten free all purpose flour.
 The one I used contains these ingredients: maize starch, rice flour, tapioca starch, rice bran, & guar gum.
 Avoid flour blends that contain soy flour, chickpea/besan/gram/garbanzo bean flour, lentil flour, coconut flour, amaranth flour, or lupin flour.

 Buy a bunch of green onions/scallions with long green tips.
 You can use the green tips of the green onions/scallions (which are low FODMAP) and not the white stem when cooking.